open-ephys/onix-bonsai-onix1-docs/articles/getting-started/bonsai-workflows.md

 > the Bonsai editor using the clipboard icon that appears when you hover your
 > mouse over the image.

-We'll take a closer look at how to use to create this workflow, and what this workflow is used for in the following pages.
+We'll take a closer look at how this workflow is created and what it's used for in the following pages.